-This “HR training” made her suffer a lot because the HR zone was way too low for someone of her fitness level.
+This “HR training” made her suffer a lot because the HR zone was too low for her fitness level.
 Besides, those two painful months destroyed her previous efforts, and now she finds it hard to run faster.

 Out of despair, she turned to other runners asking for help:

 Moreover, the marathoner had to calculate the appropriate HR zones on her own.
 It turned out that the HR range for zone two is 128–139 bpm for her, which is drastically higher than those calculations provided by Polar and Garmin.